 Agriculture is a cornerstone of the rural character favored by most of the Region's communities, yet farmers struggle with local regulatory pressures and unfriendly attitudes toward farm enterprises.
 The public yearns for rural quality of life, but may not understand the realities of working farms and woodlots of the productive, resource-based rural economy, as opposed to the consumptive uses of land and natural resources found in a typical suburban community.
 Working farms and rural character come with both pretty and gritty sides.
 Farms are businesses that may have some commercial and industrial aspects.
 Trucks deliver supplies, haul crops from field to barn, and produce to market.
 Along with peaceful cows or woolly sheep grazing in the meadows, odors may emanate from stored silage feeds, and from storing and applying manure in accordance with environmental standards.
-County Conservation Districts, the UNH Cooperative Extension, and the USDA Natural Resource Conservation Service offer technical assistance to farmers and communities to assist with educating and funding best management practices.
-Following agricultural BMPs can also reduce the negative impacts of agriculture applications such as pesticides and fertilizers.
+UNH Cooperative Extension and